‘Concrete Cowboy’ shows Philadelphia’s Black cowboy culture

 In a genre that’s been perpetually drawn to American myth and open plains, “Concrete Cowboy” is urban, contemporary and authentic.

 “My dad was a big Western fan.
 I grew up sort of watching them with a side eye,” says Elba, also a producer.
 “It didn’t occur to me until the Bob Marley song ‘Buffalo Soldier,’ which opened my interest about Black cowboys.
 And it occurred to me: I’ve been making films forever and I’ve never been offered a Western.
-You realize there’s a deep history that spans American and African history over decades, centuries in fact, that you’ve never seen in film.”
+You realize there’s a deep history that spans America and Africa over decades, centuries in fact, that you’ve never seen in film.”

 As film historian Mia Mask, introducing a series on Black Westerns for the Criterion Channel, has noted: “Hollywood definitely whitewashed the image of the frontier.”
 The word “cowboy,” itself, was a racist term for a Black ranch worker.
 (A white one was a cowhand.)
 John Wayne’s character in John Ford’s “The Searchers” was based on a Black man.